xlui/scripts/README.md

 # AutoInstall
-scripts to do auto install works.
+Spend a lot of time installing system of do some other things is unworthy, so I attempt to write a series of scripts to do this thing automatically for me.

 #### now includes:
 1. ArchLinux base system install
 > Please make sure you have **parted** and **mounted** before run AutoInstall scripts.
+Different from others, this script will not do this for you.
 >
+> This script privides to method to use grub: UEFI and LEGACY
+> before running command `grub-install`, you must choose one mode.
+Please make choice based on your BIOS Mode.
+>
 > Please make sure you have a **good network**.
 >
-> Please note, this script will add [archlinuxcn](http://mirrors.ustc.edu.cn/archlinuxcn/) to pacman.conf and will reset mirrorlist to [ustc mirror](http://mirrors.ustc.edu.cn/archlinux).
+> Please note that, this script will add [archlinuxcn](http://mirrors.tuna.tsinghua.edu.cn/archlinuxcn/) to pacman.conf and will reset mirrorlist to [ustc mirror](http://mirrors.tuna.tsinghua.edu.cn/archlinux).
 >
 > By default, your <u>language environment</u> will be set to **en_US.UTF-8**, and you can change it through file `/etc/locale.conf`  .
 >